 Sergeant Major (Retired) William H. Messerschmidt was Principal Percussionist/Percussion Group Leader of The United States Army Band (Pershing’s Own) at Washington, D.C. from 1994-2002.
-A special bandsman for 32 years (1969-2002), he first served with the U.S. Army Field Band, the Army’s Official Touring Band from 1969-1974 and then with Pershing’s Own, performing in 49 states and 16 foreign countries for six U.S. Presidents, Queen Elizabeth II, Emperor Akihito, Mikhail Gorbachev and Pope John Paul II and appearing as solo clinician, marimba soloist and special drummer at Arlington National Cemetery.
-In 1979, as timpanist with Pershing’s Own he performed music from “West Side Story” under Leonard Bernstein at the Kennedy Center reception for Deng Xiaoping, Vice Premier of the People’s Republic of China, for the very first U.S. visit by any leader of the PRC.
-One of the most poignant moments in his career was serving as timpanist with the U.S. Army Orchestra in the National Day of Prayer and Remembrance service for the victims of Sept.
-11, 2001 at Washington National Cathedral on Sept.
-14, 2001 that was attended by five U.S. presidents.
+A special bandsman for 32 years (1969-2002), he first served with The U.S. Army Field Band, the Army’s Official Touring Band from 1969-1974 and then with Pershing’s Own, performing in 49 states and 16 foreign countries for six U.S. Presidents, Queen Elizabeth II, Emperor Akihito, Mikhail Gorbachev, and Pope John Paul II and appearing as solo clinician, marimba soloist with the Concert Band, and Special Drummer at Arlington National Cemetery.
+In 1979, as timpanist with Pershing’s Own he performed music from “West Side Story” under Leonard Bernstein at the John F. Kennedy Center reception for Deng Xiaoping, Vice Premier of The People’s Republic of China, for the very first U.S. visit by any leader of the PRC.
+On September 14, 2001 he was privileged to serve as timpanist with The U.S. Army Orchestra in the National Day of Prayer and Remembrance service for the victims of September 11th.

-Currently, he teaches for Northern Virginia Community College, Christ Chapel Academy in Woodbridge and for Ms. Melinda McKenzie-Hall, Director of Bands at W.T.
-Woodson High School in Fairfax County, VA.
-His students have achieved success as educators and performers, e.g., with The Old Guard Fife & Drum Corps, The U.S. Marine Drum & Bugle Corps and The U.S. Army Band (Pershing’s Own) at Washington, D.C. and have attended schools such as Indiana (Bloomington), Michigan, LSU, the University of North Texas and The Curtis Institute of Music.
+Having taught for Northern Virginia Community College from 1983-2011, SGM Messerschmidt currently teaches percussion classes at Christ Chapel Academy in Woodbridge and has been on the VCU faculty since 2008.
+His students have achieved success as educators and performers, e.g., with The Cadets Drum and Bugle Corps, The U.S. Army Old Guard Fife & Drum Corps, The U.S. Marine Drum and Bugle Corps, The U.S. Military Academy Drum and Bugle Corps, The U.S. Army Band (Pershing’s Own), and the National Symphony Orchestra and have attended VCU, Indiana (Bloomington), University of Michigan, LSU (Baton Rouge), the University of North Texas, Miami (FLA), Berklee, Temple, Eastman, and The Curtis Institute of Music.